LMU ☀️ CMSI 3802

 Although your team will be turning in only one submission, every team member is individually responsible for each of the following:

-Instructions
+Submission Instructions

 All homework in this class is to be done in your three to six-person group.
 DO NOT “partition” the work.
-Letting a team member do some problems while you do others cheapens your educational experience and leaves you behind.
-It is best for each student to do all of the problems, then meet as a group to (1) select the “best” answer for submission when more than one exist, and (2) teach each other.
-If one group member is unable to do one of the problems, another group member can teach that student how it do it.
+Letting a team member do some exercises while you do others cheapens your educational experience and leaves you behind.
+It is best for each student to do all of the exercises, then meet as a group to (1) select the “best” answer for submission when more than one exist, and (2) teach each other.
+If one group member is unable to do one of the exercises, another group member can teach that student how it do it.
 Everyone is responsible for understanding the entire homework submission, so everyone should contribute to the entire assignment.

 Select one student to upload the single submission for the entire team.